 Library design

 CRSs can be identified using many of the aforementioned biochemical assays (ChIP-seq, ATAC-seq, CUT&RUN, GWAS, Hi-C and others).
 Variants of interest within these CRS can be identified via GWAS, GTEx various genomic websites such as Genome Aggregation Database (gnomAD16), comparative genomics and many other databases.
 The CRSs and variants tested ultimately depends on the goal of the study.
 Negative and positive controls should be included in the lentiMPRA library.
-For negative controls, sequences that could be used are those that are known not to be active in the assayed cell, having silencing marks, such as H3K27me3, within this tissue or scrambled CRSs that are randomly selected from the library.
+For negative controls, sequences that could be used are those that are known not to be active in the assayed cell, having silencing marks such as H3K27me3 within this tissue, or scrambled CRSs that are randomly selected from the library.
 For positive controls, sequences that are known to function as promoters/enhancers in this cell/type or tissue could be used.
 If these data does not exist, one can characterize CRSs from the cell where the lentiMPRA will be done via the aforementioned biochemical assays.
 These controls should be present within every technical and biological condition that will be tested.
 Tools such as MPRAnator17 or MPRA Design Tools18 can assist in choosing regions to test via MPRA and assembling the FASTA files required to order the libraries.
 Libraries can contain up to hundreds of thousands of sequences, depending on the infection efficiency of the cells (see Supplementary Table 1).
-The length of these sequences can also vary, depending on how the CRS are generated (oligosynthesis, PCR, capture).
+The length of these sequences can also vary, depending on how the CRS are generated (i.e., oligosynthesis, PCR, or capture).

 Library generation

-For this protocol, we will focus on oligosynthesis as it is currently the most cost effective way to generate CRSs.
+For this protocol, we will focus on oligosynthesis as it is currently the most cost effective way to generate fixed-length CRSs.
 Here, the synthesized oligo pool of the CRSs is amplified via two rounds of PCR, first to add the minimal promoter, and then to add the barcode.
 The amplified fragments are cloned via Gibson assembly into the SbfI/AgeI site of pLS-SceI vector (Addgene 137725) to construct the library.
 The resulting library is digested with I-SceI to remove any vector that did not receive an insert.
 The recombination products are then electroporated into competent cells and plated onto Ampicillin plates.
 Sanger sequencing of ~16 colonies is then used to confirm proper assembly of the library.
 The number of plates will dictate the number of barcodes each CRS will have on average.
 The number of colonies required for plasmid extraction will be depend on the number of CRSs tested and the desired number of barcodes per CRS.
 Generally, it is ideal to have at least 50 barcodes per CRS and the total number of colonies should roughly equal the desired library complexity.
 We recommend limiting the complexity of the library due to the finite nature of the multiplicity of infection (MOI) and the associated increase in sequencing costs.
 The library should then be midi-prepped to extract the final plasmid library.

 Association sequencing